manishankardurai/keyboardShortCuts/README.md

 --- | --- |
-combo | Passing keys as string | description | description of your keyboard shortcut callback | callback function that need to trigger on pressing your combo key
+combo | Passing keys as string | description | description of your keyboard shortcut callback | callback function that will trigger on pressing your combo key

 Internally this will listen to listener constructed using [keypress.js](http://dmauro.github.io/Keypress/) with simple_combo API on mounting and will unregister on unmounting.